MephistoDevelop/graphql-typescript/README.md

 To use Mysql or PsSQl Database Engine on the project we need to install the driver for Node.js using this command:

 > npm install psql

+We need to install class validator to resolvers with this command:

+> npm i class-validator